RandyTheOtter/nvidia-driver/README.md

 # nvidia-driver

-Salt formulas to deploy NVIDIA hardware-accelerated qubes with cuda support
+Salt formulas for deployment of NVIDIA hardware-accelerated qubes with cuda support

 ## Contents